SarinaTakalloo/VG_MLDL/README.md

 Run `$ python3 train.py -h` to have a look at all the hyperparameters that you can change.
 You will find all hyperparameters mentioned in the paper.

+## If you would like to train with sf-xs and to run the train for augmentation

+`$ python3 train.py --dataset_folder path/to/sf-xs/`
+`$ python3 augmentation_train.py --dataset_folder path/to/sf-xs/`

+## To change the optimizer

 #### Dataset size and lightweight version

 The SF-XL dataset is about 1 TB.